jdhao/blog_source/temperature_in_softmax.md

 # Applications

-In [Distilling the Knowledge in a Neural Network](https://arxiv.org/pdf/1503.02531.pdf), they all used temperature parameter in softmax:
+In [Distilling the Knowledge in a Neural Network](https://arxiv.org/pdf/1503.02531.pdf), they also used temperature parameter in softmax:

 > Using a higher value for T produces a softer probability distribution over classes.

+## Supervised contrastive learning

-In [MoCo](https://arxiv.org/abs/1911.05722), softmax loss with temperature is used (it is a slightly modified version of InfoNCE loss):
+In the [MoCo](https://arxiv.org/abs/1911.05722) paper, softmax loss with temperature is used (it is a slightly modified version of InfoNCE loss):

 $$Loss = -\log\frac{exp(q\cdot k_+/\tau)}{\sum_{i=0}^{K} exp(q\cdot k_i/ \tau)}$$

 In that paper, $\tau$ is set to a very small value 0.07.
-If we do not use the temperature parameter, suppose that the dot product of negative pairs are -1, and dot product of positive pair is 1, and we have K = 1024.
-In this case, the model has separated the positive and negative pairs perfectly, but the softmax loss is still large:
+If we do not use the temperature parameter, suppose that the dot product of negative pairs are -1, and dot product of positive pair is 1, and we have K = 1024, in this case, the model has separated the positive and negative pairs perfectly, but the softmax loss is still too large:

 $$-log\frac{e}{e + 1023e^{-1}} = 4.94$$

 If we use a parameter of $\tau = 0.07$, however, the loss will now become literally 0.0.
-So using $\tau$ in this case will help collapse the probability distribution to positive pairs and reduce the loss.
+So using a small $\tau$ helps collapse the probability distribution to the positive pair and reduces loss.

-MoCo *borrows* this value to [Unsupervised Feature Learning via Non-Parametric Instance Discrimination](https://arxiv.org/pdf/1805.01978.pdf), which says:
+MoCo *borrows* this value from [Unsupervised Feature Learning via Non-Parametric Instance Discrimination](https://arxiv.org/pdf/1805.01978.pdf), in which the authors say:

 > τ is important for supervised feature learning [43], and also necessary for tuning the concentration of v on our unit sphere.